Gymnasium Alice Milliat, Lyon (FR)

 Area: 2,700 m²

 Capacity: 200 pupils

 Awards: Prix National de la Construction Bois 2017 (French National Timber Construction Award)

-structural engineering timber: Arborescence, Lyon / structural engineering concrete: DPI, Villeurbanne / timber construction: SDCC, Varces / HAVCR, electronics: Astrius, Lyon / building physics: Eegenie, Lyon / costs: Denizou, Villeurbanne /// photos: © Julien Lanoo
+statics timber: Arborescence, Lyon / statics concrete: DPI, Villeurbanne / timber construction: SDCC, Varces / HAVCR, electronics: Astrius, Lyon / building physics: Eegenie, Lyon / costs: Denizou, Villeurbanne /// photos: © Julien Lanoo

 Simple Form with complex Insides